From wastewater to tap: Lessons from Europe's first direct potable reuse scheme

 One of the main benefits is the ability to perform microbial monitoring at intervals as short as 30 minutes, with hardware that plugs directly into the water pipe and which is seamlessly integrated with the plant's SCADA system.
 At Hofstade, monitoring occurs every four hours.

 Bart De Gusseme, senior expert, Innovation Water, Farys, has years of experience in all kinds of microbial monitoring technology, with a special focus on flow cytometry.
 He is an expert in flow cytometry.
-And so, it is reassuring for us that he chose our solution to be there at the final stage of that whole treatment.

 Reassuring the public

-Our system features a multi-stage alarm cascade that can trigger immediate investigations.
+The monitoring system features a multi-stage alarm cascade that can trigger immediate investigations.
 It can even automatically shut down operations, providing a critical layer of active risk mitigation.

-As De Gusseme explained: “Not only does this help us to safeguard the outgoing water quality, but it also fosters confidence in potable reuse as a safe drinking water source.”
+As De Gusseme explained, “Not only does this help us to safeguard the outgoing water quality, but it also fosters confidence in potable reuse as a safe drinking water source.”

-Beyond this, Hofstade’s integration of our industrial-grade flow cytometry has the potential for significant economic and operational returns.
+Beyond this, Hofstade’s integration of industrial-grade flow cytometry has the potential for significant economic and operational returns.
 Unforeseen plant downtime or public health scares can harm the business case for a DPR project.
 Continuous online monitoring prevents these surprises.

 Regulation and resilience drive DPR in Europe